What Car Insurance Do I Need in North Dakota?

 North Dakota's "no pay, no play" law says that if you're injured in an accident while you're driving without insurance, you're barred from recovering "non-economic" damages from the at-fault driver if you have at least one past conviction for uninsured driving.
 (North Dakota Century Code section 26.1-41-20.)

-Since non-economic damages include your physical and mental "pain and suffering," it's a big deal to have this kind of compensation taken off the table, especially if your injuries are serious.
+Since non-economic damages include your physical and mental "pain and suffering," it's a big deal to have this kind of compensation taken off the table after a car accident, especially if your injuries are serious.

 What's Next After a North Dakota Car Accident?